papampi/braiins-os/README.md

 The default configuration file is fully commented so the following list of global categories is only short description:

-* *miner* - the settings concerning one instance of miner (platform, MAC, HWID, default pool); default configuration is used only for testing and is usually overridden from command line during deployment process
+* *miner* - the settings concerning one instance of miner (platform, MAC, HWID, default pool); default configuration is used only for testing and is usually overridden from command line during release process
 * *build* - the configuration of build process (path to LEDE configuration, build directories, keys, ...)
 * *remote* - the list of all remote repositories with parameters for fetching; the parameters *fetch* and *branch* used as a default value for all repositories could be overridden in a specific repository by parameter of the same name